Treatments in Houston: Dupuytren's Contracture

 - Difficulty straightening ring and pinky fingers

 In some cases, the condition may not progress enough for treatment to be needed.
 In other instances, hand surgery or non-surgical treatments may be necessary to relieve the symptoms.
 Non-surgical options include steroid injections.
 Surgical treatment often entails removing or dividing the banded tissue to restore finger mobility.
 Surgery is reserved for cases in which the fingers are unable to be extended fully.
 Historically, the skin and all of the diseased tissue was excised, and it was necessary to have skin grafts.
 This is not necessary and rarely (if ever) performed.
-Today, Cy-Fair Hand and Wrist Surgical Associates, P.A. in Houston conducts most surgery through smaller incisions and focuses on removing the diseased fascia (connective tissue).
+Today, Fiore Hand & Wrist in Houston conducts most surgery through smaller incisions and focuses on removing the diseased fascia (connective tissue).
 As it is not a cancer, achieving a healthy rim of surrounding tissue is not necessary.

 In Houston, Dupuytren's Contracture can now be treated by a recently approved method called Xiaflex (Collagenase).
 It is an injectable, NON-SURGICAL treatment.
 The treatment involves an injection about the cord followed by a manipulation of the contracted joint the following day.
 Most patients have the contracture corrected to 0-5 degrees with 1-2 injections.